official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 production and pilot … of … gas centrifuge machines, and the fabrication of the explosive package for a nuclear weapon”.

-141 UN Security Council, 8 October 1997, ‘Fourth consolidated report of the Director General of the International Atomic Energy Agency under paragraph 16 of Security Council resolution 1051 (1996)’ (S/1997/779).
+[^141]: UN Security Council, 8 October 1997, ‘Fourth consolidated report of the Director General of the

 85